kodakr/HENRY_COIN_ERC20/README.md

 - Use of SafeMath library to prevent Hacks. 🕵️‍♀️🔏

-Feel free to purchase HRX 💰💰💰💰 via Vendor (rETH for HRX)
+Feel free to purchase HRX 💰💰💰💰 via "Vendor Contract" (rETH for HRX)

 - Testnet⛓      ===============>                "Ropsten"